tanpawarit/Dean-Valuation-Engine/README.md

 ---

-<a id="license"></a>
-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

 *Developed by Pawarison Tanyu - A demonstration of advanced AI system design, LLM orchestration, and financial analysis capabilities.*

 This design is heavily inspired by and grounded in recent academic research in the field of Large Language Models and AI Agents.